proebrock/lighthouse/2d_ball_locate/README.markdown

 The error distribution after the optimization is different than before.
 X and Y errors seem to be random and increase with the distance of the sphere from the camera.
 We see a systematical error in underestimating Z. The absolute error is much better than the absolute error of the initial estimate.

 ![](images/error2.png)

+**TODO**: Understand systematical errors in Z to improve estimation of sphere distance.